 1001140

-Recolted by Nanohana in the Toyama prefecture, this black rice is naturally colored and has exceptional nutritional properties.
-It is made up of the seed and its envelope, the sound.
-Less soft than white rice, it is advisable to soak it one night before cooking.
-If you want to integrate it smoothly into your diet, you can start by mixing it with white rice in your preparations (which will also give a nice pink color to your dish).
-It is distinguished by its unique taste, slightly sweet with its hazelnut notes.
-Its texture is firm and slightly sticky, which gives it a particularly pleasant feeling in the mouth.
+Harvested by Nanohana in Toyama Prefecture, this black rice is naturally colored and has exceptional nutritional properties.
+It consists of the grain and its outer layer, the bran.
+Less soft than white rice, it is recommended to soak it overnight before cooking.
+If you’d like to gradually incorporate it into your diet, you can start by mixing it with white rice in your dishes (which will also give your dish a pretty pink color).
+It stands out for its unique, slightly sweet flavor with nutty notes.
+Its texture is firm and slightly sticky, giving it a particularly pleasant mouthfeel.

-For complete non-polished rice, it is advisable to soak them overnight before cooking.
-After this step, you can rinse the rice and cook it.
-The amount of water should be doubled compared to the volume of rice.
+For unpolished brown rice, it is recommended that you soak it overnight before cooking.
+After soaking, rinse the rice and cook it.
+Use twice as much water as the volume of rice.

 Red rice